Renter’s Planning Guide

 If you get a parking ticket or similar fine, you can take care of it quickly by going to any Tabac and buying the correct stamp.
 The larger stamp goes on the main part of the ticket and the small one goes on your receipt.
 Just pop the main part into the mail at a La Poste with a postage stamp and you will be all set.

 Like the US, supermarkets come in small ‘family run’ and large ‘big box’ versions.
 The smaller stores tend to be open from 7AM to noon and again from 2 PM to 7 PM.
 The larger stores (Super U’s, HyperMarche’s, etc.) tend to open from 9 AM to 7 PM continuously.
 Most (but not all) stores are closed on Sundays.
-Some smaller stores will open Sunday morning but close on Monday morning.
+Some smaller stores will be open Sunday morning but closed on Monday.